jmscott/work/README.md

 	REST API for SQL - a simple REST server built by parsing PostgreSQL query files

 ###  pgsnap
-	Snaphot postgresql database and notify the hordes
+	Snapshot postgresql database with pg_dump and notify the hordes.

 ###  furl
 	Fault a failed URL fetch and alert the hordes on fault|clear state change.